The Wonderful Wizard of Oz (TV series): International releases

-To give it a secondary market, episodes of the show were later re-edited into four films and released in the U.S. on VHS and Laserdisc (and later DVD), in which major plots and storylines are removed in favour of cutting each story-arc down into their respective book-canon story.

 In 1987, HBO purchased the rights to the series and dubbed it into English.
 Production for the English version was done by the Montreal-based studio Cinar (now WildBrain).
-Actress Margot Kidder was hired as narrator, and the musical band The Parachute Club provided songs for the series, which aired in the U.S. both in its original weekly episodic form and as a four-part miniseries edited from the TV episodes.
-This English version attempted to completely occlude the show's Japanese origins, going so far as to remove all Japanese names and studios from the credits and to credit key aspects of the animation to Westerners, which applied primarily to the CGI opening sequence.
-The English dub of the series formerly aired in the U.S. on the Cookie Jar Toons block on This TV.
+Actress Margot Kidder was hired as narrator, and a new score was produced by composers Hagood Hardy, Tom Szczesniak & Ray Parker, with the musical band The Parachute Club providing vocal songs for the series.

+This version attempted to completely occlude the show's Japanese origins, going so far as to remove all Japanese names and studios from the credits and to credit key aspects of the animation to Westerners, which applied primarily to the CGI opening sequence.

+To give it a secondary market, episodes of the show were later re-edited into four films and released on VHS and Laserdisc (and later DVD), in which major plots and storylines are removed in favour of cutting each story-arc down into their respective book-canon story.

+The series aired in the U.S. both in its original weekly episodic form and in its later four-part condensed miniseries.

-In 2004, the latin american publisher Distrimax bought the rights to the four heavily edited resume movies and re-dubbed them, being titled "El magnífico mago de Oz", "El maravilloso mundo de Oz", "Ozma de Oz", and "La ciudad Esmeralda de Oz".
-Also, an Indonesian version was broadcast by Spacetoon in 2009.
+In 2004, the Latin American publisher Distrimax bought the rights to the four heavily edited resume movies and re-dubbed them, being titled "El magnífico mago de Oz", "El maravilloso mundo de Oz", "Ozma de Oz", and "La ciudad Esmeralda de Oz".

+An Indonesian version was broadcast by Spacetoon in 2009.

 Discotek Media released the English-language version of the series on SD Blu-ray and DVD for North America on August 29, 2017.
 They have also released the original Japanese-language version of series on SD Blu-ray on June 25, 2019.

 It has also been reported to be seen early-morning on This TV's Cinar children's Wildbrain programming block Cookie Jar Toons, which has since dissolved due to the breakup of the two companies.
 All 52 episodes were at one time available for instant streaming on Netflix.ca.
 The show aired in Australia and the United Kingdom several times in the early 1990s in the full episodic format on the ABC, Channel 4 and ITV channels respectively.
 It also aired around the same time in India on the Doordarshan channel.
 The full original Japanese version is available for purchase at YesAsia.
 In Mexico, IC Group have released the first 26 episodes in a collection of four DVDs under the name of El Mago de Oz.
 A series of French-dubbed DVD sets of the whole series are available in France.